Encourage high school students to stretch their writing skills using this collection of engaging high school writing prompts.

 4. Tell about your favorite music and why you like it.

-5. What would you like to express to adults about what it’s like to be a teenager in this time period?
+5. What would you like to express to adults about what it’s like to be a high school student in this time period?

 6. Why do you think some people are bullies?